How to Update Your Resume for the 2025 Job Hunt

 ATS software is used to screen job seekers and compile shortlists of qualified applicants.
 If your resume isn't tailored to the algorithms ATS uses to read your resume, it may never make it in front of a person at all.

-So, beyond highlighting your achievements and marketing yourself as an ideal candidate, it's essential to avoid resume formatting mistakes and craft a keyword-rich resume.
-Here are seven steps to update your resume for the 2025 job search.
+So, beyond highlighting your achievements and marketing yourself as an ideal candidate, you need to avoid resume formatting mistakes and craft a keyword-rich resume.
+Here are eight steps to update your resume for the 2025 job search.

 1. Sort Experience Chronologically